geo4lib/geo4libcamp-website/docs/glossary.md

 ### Geodatabase

-A proprietary ArcGIS file or database format that can hold multiple geometry types, spatial referenece, attributes, and behavior for data OR a generic term for a spatial database.
+A proprietary ArcGIS file or database format that can hold multiple geometry types, spatial reference, attributes, and behavior for data OR a generic term for a spatial database.

 ### GeoJSON